runonbitcoin/run-db/README.md

 ## Performing Custom Queries

-RUN-DB uses SQLITE as its underlying database.
-SQLITE allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
-You can open a read-only connection to the SQLITE database to access these tables while RUN-DB is running, but be prepared to retry during SQLITE_BUSY errors.
+RUN-DB uses SQLite as its underlying database.
+SQLite allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
+You can open a read-only connection to the SQLite database to access these tables while RUN-DB is running, but be prepared to retry during SQLITE_BUSY errors.
 Alternatively, forking RUN-DB to create new endpoints for your application may be simpler.

 ### Example Queries

-For some of these queries, you will need the [JSON1](https://www.sqlite.org/json1.html) SQLITE extension.
+For some of these queries, you will need the [JSON1](https://www.sqlite.org/json1.html) SQLite extension.

 #### Re-execute all transactions